It has to be said.

 When my oldest was 2, yes — I tried to “homeschool” her.
 Well, kind of.

 I didn’t buy curriculum, but I did sit down and try to ‘teach’ her things here and there.
 It was frustrating.
 She wasn’t interested, and my baby needed me.

-Even when she was 4, I’d try.
+Even when she was 4, I’d try in my spare time when I wasn’t obsessing over is bubble cash legit or not.
 I’d have a sit down lesson prepared, with worksheets and a white board and a game.
 My 2-year-old would mess with stuff, and my baby would want to sit in the center of it all.
 My 4-year-old would fight me and argue and not want to do any of what I had planned.
 It was all quickly abandoned.